(Part 2 of a 3 part series)

 - If your trainer is seen poking, forcing, prodding, jerking, yanking or popping the leash, bullying or using any physical force or intimidation on the dog such as: staring, looming over the dog, making threatening gestures, forcing the dog to do something, or flooding an animal, you have found a fraud.
 Run the other way and your dog will kiss you thanks later.

-Sadly all of the above are common in Miami and South Florida dog training.
+Sadly all of the above are very common all over including Los Angeles California dog training.
 I would suspect that there are people trying to trick good natured people all over the world so do your homework thoroughly.